Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

      Reference the original Issue that spawned this [Pull Request](https://help.github.com/articles/about-pull-requests/) within the description.
 6. Others may ask questions or request changes so make sure to check back, or enable the notification options!
 7. The [Pull Request](https://help.github.com/articles/about-pull-requests/) will be reviewed and a determination will be made to merge the request.
-    * If there is an Asset Issue in conjunction with the Project Issue, the feature will not be moved to the master branch until all dependent parts of been completed.
+    * If there is an Asset Issue in conjunction with the Project Issue, the feature will not be moved to the master branch until all dependent parts have been completed.

 ## Pull Request Checklist
 - [ ] Code follows the formatting of the rest of the project.
     * Often default formatting your code in visual studio/MonoDevelop will be enough
     * if you use visual studio then we provide a open-space-game specific [C# Editor Settings](https://github.com/Enterlucent/open-space-game/blob/master/.github/open-space-game.vssettings)
-- [ ] I have added code level comments and any member, class, interface, property, etc documentation
+- [ ] I have added code level comments and any member, class, interface, property (etc) documentation
 - [ ] I have the most recent repository changes
 - [ ] I have set up GPG so that my commits are verified
 - [ ] The code I'm submitting has an Issue associated and that Issue is referenced in my [Pull Request](https://help.github.com/articles/about-pull-requests/)
-- [ ] I have properly labeled my [Pull Request](https://help.github.com/articles/about-pull-requests/)

 # Artist<a id="artist"></a><sup>[^^](#quick-start)</sup>
 The title Artist, in this respect, covers a wide array of potential contributors skill sets.
 From audio to particle systems to models and textures, there is a near endless need for assets and no lack of need for their refinement and optimization.
 What sets a video game artist into a league of their own is the equally wide array of technical knowledge surrounding the implementation of their art.